Shreshth-mehra/Obsidian-TV-Tracker/README.md

 A template library of Movies and TV shows is available on request to play with the plugin.

+## Upcoming
+I have alreayd started work on the next update and am planning the following major changes
+1. Discover New  - Helps you find what to watch based on your titles and rating
+2. Faster performance
+3. Improved metrics options and calculations
+4. Imporved UI scaling

 # Usage

 The Plugin is accesible as a 'Star' Ribbon icon.
 On clicking, this will open a new View called 'TV Tracker' with a Grid of all the movies and shows found in the specified path in the settings.
 The Header displays multiple options to sort and filter the content displayed.
 Please note that if search results are 0 then all titles are displayed.
 The header is hidden in a pop up on mobile app.